-5.11 Connecting Pulse Sensors
+5.8 Connecting Pulse Sensors

-SL3-1 supports up to two sensors with pulse output.
+Up to two sensors with pulse output are supported.
 The pulse output can come from a switch that is momentarily closed (as in most flow meters and tipping buckets), or it can come from a device that actively puts out pulses to represent the value to be measured.
-Pulses are measured by the Digital inputs DIN #1 or DIN #2.
-SL3 can count at a rate up to 10,000 counts per second (de-bounce off).
+Pulses are measured by the Digital inputs DIN#1 or DIN#2.
+Output can be counted at a rate up to 10,000 counts per second (de-bounce off).
 If the signal provided by the device is not clean, de-bouncing should be enabled.
-Otherwise, SatLink 3 may count noise as signal.
+Otherwise, noise may be counted as signal.
 To ensure that the de-bouncing does not interfere with the pulse counting, de-bouncing should only be enabled for signals occurring less than 100 times per second.